ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 4, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 4 NFL schedule features a full 16-game slate and kicks off with a NFC West rivalry game when the Arizona Cardinals host the Seattle Seahawks on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-Both teams enter Week 4 with matching 2-1 records.
-The Seahawks have won eight of the last 10 matchups in this rivalry.
-There's also a full 15-game MLB slate on Wednesday with matchups like Cubs vs. Mets and Red Sox vs. Blue Jays in addition to ongoing WNBA and soccer action.
+Kyler Murray and the Arizona Cardinals are set to host Sam Darnold and the Seattle Seahawks in a NFC West rivalry game on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The Week 4 NFL schedule also features 15 additional games, including a showdown between the Packers and Cowboys on Sunday Night Football in Micah Parsons' first trip back to Dallas.
+There's also a 12-game MLB slate on Thursday with matchups like Cubs vs. Mets and Red Sox vs. Blue Jays in addition to ongoing soccer action.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: